How to Save $5000 in a Year: The Realistic Guide for SinglesSaving Money

 It should be easy to see how this solution saves you money: not only that you get the items you need at the best price available, but you lower that price even more with coupons and discount codes.

 These are basically incentive or loyalty affiliates of the retailers they offer cashback for.
 They receive a commission for the sales and leads they drive to those retailers, and they pass on some of that money to their clients.

 Good to Know: Perhaps you’re already using some cashback app or website, but you probably didn’t pay too much attention to it.
 You should, as you have the opportunity to get back up to 40% of the money you pay.

 Moreover, you can receive cashback on both online and brick-and-mortar purchases.

-- My favorite website for online shopping is Ebates.
+- My favorite website for online shopping is Rakuten (formerly Ebates).
 For brick and mortar stores, I use Ibotta.

 - If you sign up through the provided links, you’ll get a $10 bonus!

-- Other solutions worth checking out are Shopkick (use promo code MDR to get a $5 bonus) and Drop for brick-and-mortar shopping.
+- Other solutions worth checking out are Shopkick and Drop for brick-and-mortar shopping.
 For online shopping, also try Dosh.

 - Bonus Tip: If you shop on Amazon, check out these clever ways to save money on your purchases.

 10. Get Paid to Go Shopping